cubic-js/cubic/README.md

 ### On the client
 For **http** requests, just put the access token in the auth header.<br>
-With node requests, the options object would look something like this:
+With node's 'requests' library, the options object would look something like this:
 ```js
 {
   header: {